Tierion/lsat-js/README.md

 restrictive than a previously added one.
 In the case of an expiration, you probably want to have a satisfier that tests that a newer `expiration` is sooner than the first `expiration` added, otherwise, a client could add their own expiration further into the future.

+The exported `Satisfier` interface described in the docs provides more details on creating your own satisfiers

 #### `verifyFirstPartyMacaroon`